makemegit/show_webserver_use/README.md

 # show_webserver_use
-You need "lynx" and "mysqladmin"
+1. You need "lynx" and "mysqladmin"
+2. For lightspeed servers, replace user:pass with your username and password.